 Renton, Heart of the Northwest

-Just 11 miles from Seattle and bordered by the majestic Olympic Mountains and Puget Sound on the west, tranquil Lake Washington on the north, and the Cascade Mountains on the east, Renton is home to some 58,000 people who value working, living, and playing in the Pacific Northwest.
+Just 11 miles from Seattle and bordered by the majestic Olympic Mountains and Puget Sound on the west, tranquil Lake Washington on the north, and the Cascade Mountains on the east, Renton School District is home to nearly 100,000 people who value working, living, and playing in the Pacific Northwest.
 Renton's strong economic base and favorable business climate have attracted the attention of nationally recognized companies that are looking to provide employees and their families with an outstanding quality of life.
-Industry giants like Boeing Commercial Airplane Group and PACCAR are being joined by newer businesses like Wizards of the Coast, Zones, and IKEA.
+Industry giants like Boeing Commercial Airplane Group and PACCAR are being joined by businesses like Wizards of the Coast, Zones, and IKEA.
 All that and 2,500 software companies within a 30 mile radius.
 The City of Renton offers endless recreational opportunities, including over 2,800 acres of parks and playgrounds, a 190 acre golf course, a thriving community center, two neighborhood centers, and a senior center.
 An active arts community allows residents to experience local theatre, concerts, festivals, and art shows.

 About Renton School District